 Pulsing is used to move vehicles at regular intervals toward the highway on Gate Road.
 Vehicles stop and turn off their engines, then, every hour, vehicles are pulsed a mile forward all at once.
 Pulsing does not get you out of the city more quickly, but it gives you a break from driving and is more environmentally friendly.

-We may implement Pulsing at any time from 12:01 am Sunday morning until 11:59 pm Monday, or until it's no longer needed.
+We may implement Pulsing at any time from 12:01am morning Sunday until 11:59pm Monday, or until it's no longer needed.
 Make the most out of your Exodus experience!
 Pack water, snacks, instruments and anything else to make the wait more fun.
 Have a one-hour dance party, help your fellow Burners properly secure their loads, and meet your neighbors in line.